-a.
+- a.
 Composition.
-The Faculty Development Committee shall be composed of the following members:

-1. Five full-time faculty members to be elected at large.
+The Faculty Development Committee shall be composed of the following members: - 1.
+Five full-time faculty members to be elected at large.
 All elected faculty members shall have a minimum of three years' teaching experience at the College.
-Further, two of the elected members shall be tenured members of the College faculty.

-2. Student members can be asked to serve when appropriate.
+Further, two of the elected members shall be tenured members of the College faculty. - 2.
+The Director of CELT will serve in a non-voting, advisory capacity. - 3.
+Student members can be asked to serve when appropriate.

-1. The term of office of all members of the Faculty Development Committee shall be two academic years.

-2. Continuity of faculty membership shall be ensured by election of no more than three of the members each year.

-3. Members may serve any number of consecutive terms.
+- 1. The term of office of all members of the Faculty Development Committee shall be two academic years. - 2.
+Continuity of faculty membership shall be ensured by election of no more than three of the members each year. - 3.
+Members may serve any number of consecutive terms.